MatteoLevy/GymTracker/README.md

 # GymTracker
-A simple program to track workouts
+A minimalistic program to track workouts.

 ## Background
 I train at the gym and I use Google Keep to register my workouts, which starts to feel cumberson as I have all my registered workouts in one single list and it starts to become cumbersome.